Thndr

 Strong fit Partial / not fully designed for Not addressed

-ThndrX Pro = web-based advanced trading platform, EGX market only, EGP 245/month subscription.
+ThndrX Pro = web-based advanced trading platform, EGX market only, monthly subscription.

 3M+ Egyptians live in the GCC.
 Here is what each app actually offers an Egyptian investor based in the UAE.
 EFG Hermes ONE is the only app currently offering EGX alongside Gulf markets, but with an older institutional UX.
 The gap Thndr is positioned to close is EGX + modern consumer experience in one place.

-App EGX stocks US stocks Gold iOS rating Regulatory home
+App EGX stocks US stocks Gold Regulatory home

 The opportunity: EFG Hermes ONE covers EGX + Gulf markets (ADX, DFMI, TASI, Kuwait, Oman) – the most complete multi-market option today.
 Baraka and Sarwa cover US stocks only.
 Where Thndr wins if it executes: EGX + UAE + mutual funds + physical gold + AI-guided portfolio management inside a consumer-first brand.
 EFG Hermes cannot easily replicate the consumer UX.
 Thndr still needs to unify the account experience across markets.